IamPreethi-S/Real-time-Stock-Price-Forecasting/readme.md

 # Stock Price Forecasting

-This project uses the Prophet model to forecast stock prices.
-The project includes steps for data preparation, model training, cross-validation, generating forecasts, evaluating forcasts and predicting them using streamlit app.
+This project provides a real-time stock price prediction dashboard using Streamlit and the Prophet forecasting model.
+It fetches stock data from Yahoo Finance and generates future stock price forecasts.

 ## Steps to Run